wp-plugins/anything-popup/readme.txt

 * More Information : [More Information](http://www.gopiplus.com/work/2012/05/25/wordpress-popup-plugin-anything-popup/)
 * Plugin URL : [Plugin URL](http://www.gopiplus.com/work/2012/05/25/wordpress-popup-plugin-anything-popup/)

-This is a simple plug-in to display the content in to unblockable popup window. this popup window will open by clicking the button or link. we can place the button or link on the widget, post and pages. in the admin we have HTML editor to manage the popup content. also in the admin we have option to choose the width and height of the popup window.
+This is a simple plugin to display the content in to unblockable popup window. this popup window will open by clicking the button or link. we can place the button or link on the widget, post and pages. in the admin we have HTML editor to manage the popup content. also in the admin we have option to choose the width and height of the popup window.

 Popup windows are generally new web browser windows to display the content. but this is the CSS based modal popup window.